LucasKuhn/joaonette/README.md

 # PPPN
 ```

-5. (optional) Check the diff of the user output with the expected output
+5. (optional) Check the diff of the user output with the expected output, also present in joaonette
 ```sh
 diff <(./a.out) ~/joaonette/$LIST/`basename $PWD`/expected_output
 ```